 Forever in our hearts.

-Providing COVID-19 restrictions have lifted, a Celebration of Life is being planned for September 25, 2021 at 1:00 p.m. at Sobering Funeral Chapel, 1035 Park Avenue East, Beausejour, Manitoba, followed by interment at the Mars Hill Cemetery.
+A Celebration of Life will be held September 25, 2021 at 1:00 p.m. at Sobering Funeral Chapel, 1035 Park Avenue East, Beausejour, Manitoba, followed by interment at the Mars Hill Cemetery.

 SOBERING FUNERAL CHAPEL